apache/kafka-site/content/en/_index.md

 {{% blocks/lead color="primary" %}}

+# Trust and Ease of Use

-# Kafka is simple to use and is trusted by thousands of organizations around the world.
+Kafka is simple to use and is trusted by thousands of organizations around the world.

 {.text-center}